 From 2013 to 2015, the European Center for Scientific Research, due to the difficult political and economic situation in Ukraine and military actions in the Donbas, was not active in view of the loss of the authority of international public law, especially during 2014-2015 (for example, guarantors ignored the provisions of the Budapest Memorandum when Ukraine was a victim of a hostile act (Memorandum on Security Assurance in connection with the accession of Ukraine to the Treaty on the Non-Proliferation of Nuclear Weapons)).

 Since 2016 heads of the European Center for Scientific Development have begun active collaboration with the representatives of the Department of Constitutional Law and Comparative Law of SHEI “Uzhhorod National University”, as well as with the Institute of State and Law of the European Countries, which, among the first in Ukraine, began to provide practical assistance to Ukrainian scientists contributing to participation in international scientific conferences that took place in the territory adjacent to the Transcarpathia region of states (in the Slovak Republic, the Republic of Poland, Hungary, Romania).

-Today, the priority areas of the Center for Ukrainian-European Scientific Cooperation are the assistance for scientists of Ukraine in participation in international scientific conferences and scientific and pedagogical internships taking place in the European Union countries, studying the experience of higher education institutions and subjects of public administration in the field of education and science of the EU countries on the organization of educational process in higher schools and on scientific activity.
-An important direction of the activity of the Center for Ukrainian-European scientific cooperation is also the organization of institutional visits for domestic students, postgraduates, young scientists in order they study the best achievements of the European Union countries in the field of education and science as well as in the field of state building in general.
+Today, the priority areas of the Centre for Ukrainian and European Scientific Cooperation are the assistance for scientists of Ukraine in participation in international scientific conferences and scientific and pedagogical internships taking place in the European Union countries, studying the experience of higher education institutions and subjects of public administration in the field of education and science of the EU countries on the organization of educational process in higher schools and on scientific activity.
+An important direction of the activity of the Centre for Ukrainian and European Scientific Cooperation is also the organization of institutional visits for domestic students, postgraduates, young scientists in order they study the best achievements of the European Union countries in the field of education and science as well as in the field of state building in general.